Thomas Bayes: Bayes' theorem

-This is a special case of Bayes' theorem.
+This is a special case of the Bayes' theorem.

 In the first decades of the eighteenth century, many problems concerning the probability of certain events, given specified conditions, were solved.
 For example: given a specified number of white and black balls in an urn, what is the probability of drawing a black ball?
 Or the converse: given that one or more balls has been drawn, what can be said about the number of white and black balls in the urn?
 These are sometimes called "inverse probability" problems.

 Bayes's Essay contains his solution to a similar problem posed by Abraham de Moivre, author of The Doctrine of Chances (1718).

-In addition, a paper by Bayes on asymptotic series was published posthumously.
+In addition, a paper by Bayes on asymptotic series was only published posthumously.